T

 activity

 An outdoor museum showcasing large-scale murals by renowned street artists from around the globe.
-The vibrant, ever-changing artwork makes for incredible photo opportunities.
+It's a vibrant and ever-changing canvas of urban art.

 2. Midday